 The amount of the contingent considerations is based on the net sales and operating profits of the acquired business during 2010-2012.
-Contingent considerations are classified as financial assets recognized at fair

-Contingent considerations are classified as financial assets recognized at fair value through profit or loss.
+Contingent considerations are classified as financial assets recognized at fair value through profit or loss..
 The change in fair value is recognized in the financial items.
-The fair value of the non-controlling interests at the time of the acquisition was $M \in 0.1$.
+The fair value of the non-controlling interests at the time of the acquisition was M€ 0.1.
 The fair values are the estimated final consderations discounted to the balance sheet date.

-Goodwill arising on acquisition Contingent consideration 3.7 The share of the non-controlling interest based on the propotional share of the specified net assets 0.1 Non-controlling interest measured at fair value 0.2 Identifiable net assets of the acquired business operations -1.1 Goodwill 2.9
+Goodwill arising on acquisition

+Contingent consideration 3.7 The share of the non-controlling interest based on the proportional share of the specified net assets 0.1 Non-controlling interest measured at fair value 0.2 Identifiable net assets of the acquired business operations -1.1 Goodwill 2.9

-Alma Media has recognized consulting fees of M€ 0.04 for the business combinations as other operating costs.
+Alma Media has recognized consulting fees of M \in 0.04 for the business combinations as other operating costs.

 The fair values entered on intangible assets in the integration relate primarily to customer agreements.
-The goodwill arising from these acquisitions totalled M€ 2.9.
+The goodwill arising from these acquisitions totalled $M \in 2.9$.
 Contributory factors were the synergies related to these businesses expected to be realised.
-The year's operating profit of the operations acquired for the segment was M€ -0.09 from the acquisition date.
-Group revenue would have been an estimated M€ 313.4 (reported M€ 311.4) and the operating prof t M€ 43.6 (reported M€ 43.4). assuming the acquisitions had taken place at the beginning of 2010.
+The year's operating profit of the operations acquired for the segment was $M \in -0.09$ from the acquisition date.
+Group revenue would have been an estimated $M \in 313.4$ (reported $M \in 311.4$) and the operating prof t $M \in 43.6$ (reported $M \in 43.4$), assuming the acquisitions had taken place at the beginning of 2010.